Stacked glass payment cards with a peso symbol, Sun of May emblem, and Argentine flag

 Local Payment Infrastructure

-Contactless Visa/Mastercard acceptance is nearly universal in Buenos Aires, Cordoba, Rosario, and Mendoza.
-Supermarkets (Coto, Carrefour, Jumbo, Disco), restaurants, cafes, pharmacies, and retail chains all accept contactless tap.
+Contactless Visa and Mastercard acceptance is nearly universal in Buenos Aires, Córdoba, Rosario, and Mendoza.
+Supermarkets (Coto, Carrefour, Jumbo, Disco), restaurants, cafés, pharmacies, and retail chains all accept contactless tap, and Argentina has among the highest contactless adoption rates in Latin America.

 Supported Exchanges & Wallets in Argentina